 Practical Landscape Uses and Ornamental Value

-In addition to these practical landscaping uses, these plants are also used as Christmas trees.
+In addition to these practical landscaping uses, these plants frequently are used as Christmas trees.

 You may also experience infestations of spider mites on this tree.
 A natural solution for this problem is to spray with neem oil.
-Another pest that can attack the plant is bagworm, the best way to deal with which is to pick the "bags" off as soon as you see them.
+Another pest that can attack the plant is bagworm; deal with these by picking off the "bags" as soon as you see them.